neurospicydev/neurospicydev/README.md

 Hi👋, I’m Obiageli
 =========================

-Software Engineer and Technical Writer
+Software Engineer and Cyber Security Analyst
 --------------------------------------------

 I am self taught and I have been passively learning how to code for a while.
 However, I started actively programming a year ago and found great interest in Backend Engineering, Cybersecurity and DevOps.